samrocketman/servicenow-servicecatalog-exporter/README.md

-# servicenow servicecatalog exporter
+# ServiceNow ServiceCatalog Exporter

-Because exporting the servicecatalog sucks without scripting.
+This script will interact with the APIs of a ServiceNow instance and export all ServiceCatalog catalog items.
+The exported items will include any table extending the `sc_cat_item` `table…catalog` items, record producers, content items, and order guides.

-These set of python scripts will export a servicecatalog library from a servicenow instance.
 The idea for the logic of this exporter came from a JavaScript based exporter created by [ServiceNow|Guru][1].

-This builds on `SN|Guru` example by being able to export all items from the servicecatatalog and not just a single item.
+This builds on `SN|Guru` example by being able to export all items from the ServiceCatatalog and not just a single item.

-> WARNING: this exporter is incomplete compared to the original.
-This message
+> TODO: create an importer.
+So the export can be transferred to another
-> will be removed when the exporter is complete.
+> ServiceNow instance.

 # Prerequisites